Alt-Org/Altzone/Assets/Altzone/Resources/Characters/_readme.md

 ## CharacterSpec content by category

-`CharacterSpec` content can be divided on 2 broad categories.
+`CharacterSpec` content can be divided on few categories.
+Content here is text, numbers and UNITY specific asset references.

+`CharacterSpec` has following regions for each attribute type:
+- General Attributes
+- Special Attributes
-## General
+- General Asset References
+- Battle Asset References

+### Text and numbers

-### General attributes
+#### General attributes

-General attributes can be textual content for player character backstory or some flavour texts.
+General 'plain' attributes can be textual content for player character backstory or some flavour texts.
 Most probably only textual content is required here.

+#### Special Attributes

+These are attributes that have special meaning, rules and functionality both in UI and specifically in Battle gameplay.
+They are not just plain text or numbers!

+For example:
+- Hp
+- Speed
+- Resistance
+- Attack
+- Defence

+Display formatting and processing rules must be defined and implemented so that they can be shared and used everywhere required.

+### Graphics, sounds, prefabs etc. UNITY specific assets

+UNITY assets and prefabs used to build the game (UX) and Battle game specifically.

+#### General UX

-### General graphical assets and prefabs
+General player character related UNITY assets and prefabs.

-Everything else but Battle graphic assets belongs here.

-## Battle
+These can be shared with Battle if required.

-### Battle attributes
+#### Battle specific

-Battle attributes are those that are used in Battle game itself.
-These are typically integer or floating point values.

-### Battle graphical assets and prefabs
+Battle gameplay related UNITY assets and prefabs.
+Most probably these are not shared outside this context.

 ## CharacterSpec change management and approval process